 At each of the events this month, attendees can connect with Mentor Works to discover how Canadian government funding supports business growth.
 Whether it’s to offset the cost of capital investments, market expansion, hiring, training, or research and development, government grants and loans are available to help.
 Look for Mentor Works’ team of Government Funding Planners and ask how funding can support your projects over the next 12-24 months.

-Mentor Works’ Jeff Dumart will be in attendance to network with business leaders and discuss how companies can access government grants and loans to support upcoming strategic growth projects.
+Mentor Works’ Jeff Dumart will be in attendance to network with other professionals and discuss how the government funding landscape fits in with the aerospace industry.

 (Webinar co-hosted by Bare Slate) Bare Slate is a training and business consulting firm that focuses on transformational growth, human capital empowerment, and cultures of accountability.
 They believe each business element needs to work symbiotically to foster growth and change, and that your people are the key to success.